 A. Text is compatible with assistive technology.
-Pass Additional Information: 3/3 chapters pass.
-Chapters 1, 7 and 21 were checked.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, Pass media player, or reader) that offers this functionality).
-Additional Information: 3/3 chapters pass.
-Chapters 1, 7 and 21 were checked.
+Pass Additional Information: 3/3 Chapters passed.
+The text of this book can be changed in size (smaller and larger).
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: 3/3 Chapters passed.
+The book is able to change format, into the nightmode, and the text and images are changed to a black flow but the images and text are still readable by the reader.